Body Psychotherapy

 Body psychotherapy is a concept which was conceived by Pierre Janet, Sigmund Freud and Wilhelm Reich.
 Wilhelm Reich was an Austrian doctor of mediciine and psychoanalyst.
 His concept of muscular armour, being an expression of the personality in the way the body moves, shaped innovations in psychotherapy specifically, body psychotherapy, Gestalt therapy, bioenergetic analysis and primal therapy.

-What is Body Psychotherapy?
+What Is Body Psychotherapy?

 Body psychotherapy explores the link between psychological distress and the way our body functions in response to this stress but also the role it plays in creating it.
 Common examples might include blocks in chakras, breathing irregularities, posture problems and holding onto trauma in the body from PTSD.